kljohann/llvm/docs/tutorial/LangImpl09.rst

 In this set of code we've added some functionality on how to keep track of the line and column of the "source file".
-As we lex every token we set our current current "lexical location" to the assorted line and column for the beginning of the token.
+As we lex every token we set our current "lexical location" to the assorted line and column for the beginning of the token.
 We do this by overriding all of the previous calls to ``getchar()`` with our new ``advance()`` that keeps track of the information and then we have added to all of our AST classes a source location: